Top 10 most reliable cars 2024

 The BMW i3 kickstarted the brand’s i-branded EV offensive back in 2013 and stayed in production until 2022, so it’s impressive to see the model has taken the place of sixth-most reliable car, and most reliable EV, according to our 2023 Driver Power survey.
 Not only that, it even took the top spot for build quality, which speaks volumes about BMW’s commitment to producing high quality electric cars even a decade ago.

 While its looks might have proved a little challenging for some, the i3 is easy and yet fun to drive.
 The BMW i3 was only awarded four stars when it was crash tested by Euro NCAP, but it missed the full five-star rating mostly due to a sub-par 57% pedestrian protection result, while the safety scores for occupants were very impressive.
-While the BMW i3 is now a fairly old car, the brand’s forward-thinking design means it will still feel fairly modern if you buy one used in 2023, and is worth your consideration if you want a dependable EV.
+While the BMW i3 is now a fairly old car, the brand’s forward-thinking design means it will still feel fairly modern if you buy one used, and is worth your consideration if you want a dependable EV.

 Lexus’ parent company Toyota is known for its impressive reliability, so it comes as no surprise that the luxury marque also features in the top 10 most reliable cars according to our 2023 Driver Power driver satisfaction survey.
 It’s since been replaced by an all-new model, but the first-generation Lexus NX is the seventh-most reliable car according to buyers in 2023.
 Owners also praised its fit and finish, saying that the interior quality was excellent, and Lexus offers a three-year manufacturer warranty, which is extended by 12 months or 10,000 miles every time the car is serviced by a main dealer, up to a maximum of 10 years or 100,000 miles.